Guides on Using Cryostat

 Add a Trusted Certificate

-If you have Java Management Extensions (JMX) over SSL enabled on your containerized JVMs, you must configure Cryostat to trust the SSL certificate presented by the containerized JVM when Cryostat attempts to open a JMX connection.
+If you have Java Management Extensions (JMX) over SSL enabled on your containerized JVMs, you must configure Cryostat to trust the SSL/TLS certificate presented by the containerized JVM when Cryostat attempts to open a JMX connection.
 If you do not complete this configuration, Cryostat cannot open a JMX connection for the purposes of performing JFR management tasks.

 1. Navigate to the Security Tab